Best AI agencies in 2026: what makes them different

 How should you evaluate an AI agency shortlist?

 Ask every shortlisted AI agency three questions before anything else.
 First: can you name a system you built that broke, and what broke it?
+An agency that cannot is either new or not telling you the truth.
 Second: what does week one look like, specifically?
 Discovery, system mapping, and access to data are valid answers.
 "We start with a strategy session" is a warning sign.
 Third: what is the exit state of this engagement?
 What will your team be able to do at the end that they cannot do today?
-The answer reveals whether the agency is building toward your independence or toward your ongoing retainer. "$3,500 per month for local SEO and I don't have 12 months to find out if it works" is the exact situation these questions are designed to prevent.
+The answer reveals whether the agency is building toward your independence or toward your ongoing retainer. "$3,500 per month for local SEO and I don't have 12 months to find out if it works" is the exact situation these three questions are designed to prevent.

 Frequently asked questions